 Family members with ownership connections to the complaining company provided documentation and statements establishing that the company’s financial practices and internal controls were faulty during the period at issue.
 That documentation reflects conditions the insurance industry characterizes as underwriting fraud: a failure to correct known financial control deficiencies prior to the alleged conduct period.
 No independent forensic accounting was conducted before sentencing to verify the figures derived from those controls.

-Clutch Justice offers institutional forensics consulting for wrongful conviction organizations, documentary producers, and families navigating post-conviction proceedings.
+Clutch Justice offers institutional forensics consulting for wrongful conviction organizations, documentary producers, investigative journalists, and families navigating post-conviction proceedings.
+Pattern recognition is the work.
 Case review starts at $750.

 At the October 26, 2022 plea hearing, the presiding judge directed the defendant to gather every item he possibly could and turn it in before sentencing, stating that the better job he did, the more it would affect sentencing.
 The defendant took that directive seriously.